JonathanxD/Config/book/src/backend.md

 }
 ```

-However, not all features that Yaml 1.2 supports was tested.
+However, not all features that Yaml 1.2 supports were tested.